federicojacobi/ant-ecs/README.md

 } );

 // Create a system
-class MovementSystem extends System {
+class MovementSystem extends AntECS.System {
 	constructor() {
 		super();
 		// Create a selector for your system.
 This will be used to query the world for entities that match.
 See `ecs.query()` below.